 IBBAInt Group is regulated by the PRA (at the level of the EU parent - IEI).
-As at 31 December 2014, there were no entities which were deducted from IBBAInt Group's capital resources.
+It includes all the entities that form part of the accounting consolidation group.
+As at 31 December 2015, there were no entities which were deducted from IBBAInt Group's capital resources.
 The IBBAInt Group calculates capital requirements in accordance with the regulatory capital requirements of the PRA, the CRD IV legislation and associated guidance.